PowerShell/PSArm/README.md

 Variables are simply given a name (their PowerShell variable name) and value (as PowerShell parameter default value).
 Parameters require a type (given as a generic type argument), may optionally have a default value, and can also apply constraint attributes like `ValidateSet` to the ARM template.

+Parameters can be supplied at publication time using the `-Parameters` parameter of `Publish-PSArmTemplate`.
+These parameters will be supplied as parameters both to the `param` block of an `Arm` body and also to the `param` block of the `.psarm.ps1` script (if there is one).

+Any parameters that aren't provided at publication time will be left in the final template to be provided at deployment.
+This may be especially useful in the case of `securestring` parameters.
+It can also be useful for variable and parameter values that must be calculated at runtime, such as `deployment()` or `uniqueString()`.

 ### High-level ARM keywords